 A building boom took place in upper part of the fort when the Department of the Dakota moved its headquarters to Fort Snelling in 1879.
-Building 63 was originally constructed to house the Quartermaster’s Shops for this new part of the post, but soon became the Post Exchange.
+Building 63 was originally constructed to house the Quartermaster’s Shops for this new part of the post, but later became the Post Exchange.
 Originally lit with oil lamps, electricity was added in the 1910s.
 In 1926, it was converted into eight sets of apartments for non-commissioned officers and their wives.
 These one bedroom, one bathroom apartments had hardwood floors throughout and were heated by a fireplace and small wood stove.
 Each apartment was approximately 700 square feet.

 Building 63 is the most recent building to be razed at the upper post.
 Prior to demolition, an array of obvious structural problems went unheeded by the Minnesota Department of Natural Resources.
 Serious problems, such as gaping holes in the roof and voids in the joints between exterior bricks were documented as early as the 1980s.
 By 1998, a survey of the building found that “brick work on the [outer] walls does not use common bond construction, using instead metal ties between the withes.
 These have rusted through and the outer withe of brick has collapsed in a section of the east wall.”